CleverRaven/Cataclysm-DDA/doc/MAGIC.md

     "sound_id": "misc",                                       // the sound id
     "sound_variant": "shockwave",                             // the sound variant
     "learn_spells": { "create_atomic_light": 5, "megablast": 10 }   // the caster will learn these spells when the current spell reaches the specified level. should be a map of spell_type_id and the level at which the new spell is learned.
     }
 ```
-Most of the default values for the above are either 0 or "NONE", so you may leave out most of the values if they do not pertain to your spell.
+The template spell above shows every JSON field that spells can have.
+Most of these values can be set at 0 or "NONE", so you may leave out most of these fields if they do not pertain to your spell.

 When deciding values for some of these, it is important to note that some of the formulae are not linear.
 For example, this is the formula for spell failure chance: